Pronunciation of 'Echinopsis'

 English (United States)

-A genus of cacti native to South America, known for their spiny appearance and vibrant flowers.
+A genus of cacti native to South America, known for their spiny appearance and beautiful flowers.

 Ελληνικά (Greek)

-Derived from Greek words 'echinos' (hedgehog) and 'opsis' (appearance), referring to the spiny look of the cactus.
+Derived from Greek words 'echinos' (hedgehog/spiny) and 'opsis' (appearance), referring to the spiny nature of the cacti.